CMiC Analytics: Catalog Builder - Data Sources

 Filter

-When unchecked, fields that have the Visible field property set to "No" will be hidden.
-For more information on field properties, refer to Editing Fields.
+When unchecked, fields that have the Active field property set to "No" will be hidden.
+Fields are designated as active/inactive in the Field Properties panel in the Edit Data Sources screen.
+Refer to Editing Fields for more information on field properties.

-NOTE: The filter is unchecked by default, which means that the hidden fields won't be shown until users check this checkbox.
+NOTE: The filter is unchecked by default, which means that the inactive fields won't be shown until users check this checkbox.

 [Enable Role Security] / [Disable Role Security] - Button